peterkaptein/realtimeinteractionsPOC/README.md

         personComponent.render({personId:"1"});
 ```
 ## Sharing objects
-To create the websocket connection client side, and receieve event messages, you can use:
+To create the websocket connection on the client side, and to receive and handle specific (user)event messages, you can use:
 ```typescript
 const socketClient=new WebSocketConnector(["item:mousemove","item:textinput","person:change"],"socketclientA");
 // Open socket client and bind events from other clients to concrete actions